 These plans require referrals for most specialists and additional prior authorizations.
 Most Medicare Advantage Special Needs Plans (SNP) are HMO-style medical insurance.

-Limitations of Private Fee-For-Service (PFFS) Medicare Advantage Plans
+Limitations of Private Fee-For-Service (PFFS) Medicare Advantage plans

 PFFS plans are a little different than the other Medicare Advantage plans.
 These Medicare Advantage plans are the only type that allows you to purchase a separate Medicare Part D prescription drug plan.

-Like a PPO, you can seek services out-of-network, but it too has the same drawbacks as a PPO, with an additional twist.
+Like a PPO, you can seek services out-of-network, but it has the same drawbacks as a PPO, with an additional twist.
 The health care provider must accept the terms and conditions before rendering services on these plans.

 When enrolled in a private fee-for-service plan, the health care provider may accept the terms and conditions for one service and then not another.